htw-imi-showtime/showtime-website/content/ss25/master/m2+m3-genesisetcivitas/civitas.md

 draft = false
 +++
 {{<section title="Goals and Achievements">}}
-  goal for Civitas was the simulation of growing civilisations via player input in a god game setting.
+ Our goal for Civitas was the simulation of growing civilisations via player input in a god game setting.
 The effective utilisation of the created world maps by Genesis has been essential to achieve this goal.

  **First steps in a new world**